nuRiceLab/OpticalSims/README.md

 - **ROOT (for output handling and visualization)**

 ---
-## Installation Using Rice Opticks conatiner
+## Installation Using Rice Opticks container
 ```bash
 # Large image — point the cache somewhere with room.
 HPC home dirs usually
 # do not have it.